Are you choosing a sleeper sofa? Wondering which ones are the most comfortable? We’ve done the research, and the verdict is in.

-Fits Any Space – The modern design with wide track arms can be added to any living space, while the various sizes mean you can pick the size that works in your space.
+Fits Any Space – The modern styling with wide track arms can be added to any living space, while the various sizes mean you can pick the size that works in your space.

-Independent Coils – The independently cased coils in the cushions add extra support and comfort, whether you want to lounge, relax, or sleep.
+Independent Coils – The independently cased coils in the cushions add extra support and comfort, whether you want to lounge, relax, or place to sleep.

 Quick Conversion – The seat pulls out into a sleeper in a matter of seconds.

-Memory Foam Mattress – The high-quality memory mattress molds to the shape of your body and keeps you comfortable for a superior night’s sleep
+Memory Foam Mattress – The great memory mattress molds to the shape of your body and keeps you comfy for a superior night’s sleep

 Key Takeaway: The Devon is our top pick as a comfy sofa sleeper because, while it isn’t the most expensive, it offers all the necessary luxuries and durability a good sleeper should.
 It’s a great space saver in the smaller size (which is small, take note), but may not be a great sleeper for heavier people as the mattress is on the thin side – like all pull-outs.

-2. Stone & Beam Fischer Queen-Sized Sleeper Sofa – Best Leather Sleeper Sofa
+2. Stone & Beam Fischer Queen-Sized – Best Leather

 Made for Amazon by Amazon, the Fischer comes in a variety of fabrics, but the Chestnut and Driftwood are upholstered in top grain leather.

-These sleepers are comfortable, not too hard, not too soft, and with just the right reclined angle on the backrest to make them comfy as a sleeper sofa.
+These sleepers are comfy, not too hard, not too soft, and with just the right reclined angle on the backrest to make them comfy.

 But the reason this is our top pick as far as leather couches, they use high-quality materials, with a hardwood frame and real leather.
 The couch is also made per order, which does mean it can take some time t to be delivered, but it also means you’re getting a good piece of handcrafted furniture, which is what you want when purchasing a leather couch…

-Stylish and Functional – The classic design has a modern edge for versatile interior placement while the pull-out bed is big and spacious enough for intermittent use.
+Stylish and Functional – The classic styling has a modern edge for versatile interior placement while the pull-out bed is big and spacious enough for intermittent use.

-Good Quality – Using solid hardwood for the frame, real leather upholstery, tightly fixed back and reversible cushions, the manufacturers have ensured that this sleeper sofa will last a long, long time.
+Good Quality – Using solid hardwood for the frame, real leather upholstery, tightly fixed back and reversible cushions, the manufacturers have ensured that this model will last a long, long time.